-Interest income represents interest earned on the temporary investment of capital in cash equivalents or available-for-sale securities, interest accrued on the note payable by the Rangeview Metropolitan District (the "District" which is defined in Note 1 to the accompanying financial statements and Note 4 to the financial statements to the 2010 Annual Report on Form 10-K) and interest accrued on the "Special Facilities" construction proceeds receivable from the County.
-The decrease is due to a significant decline in interest rates due to the recessionary economy and decreasing levels of cash investments.
+Interest income represents interest earned on the temporary investment of capital in cash equivalents or available-for-sale securities, interest accrued on the note payable by the Rangeview Metropolitan District (the "District") and interest accrued on the Special Facilities construction proceeds receivable from the County.
+The decreases of 20% and 25% during the three and nine months ended May 31, 2011, compared to the three and nine months ended May 31, 2010, are due to a significant decline in interest rates as a result of the recessionary economy and decreasing levels of cash investments.
+In addition, the continued payments from the County reduce the outstanding balance due, which results in lower effective interest income being recognized on the remaining payments.